 An emerging quality of care issue

-While more women are delivering in health facilities—according to the World Health Organization, nearly three-quarters of all childbirths worldwide are now attended by skilled health personnel—maternal and newborn health outcomes are not necessarily improving.
-As Vandana Tripathi, panelist and Fistula Care Plus Deputy Director emphasized, “Women are doing what we’ve asked them to do—going to facilities to deliver—yet the care they receive there may not be adequate.
+While more women are delivering in health facilities—according to the World Health Organization, about three-quarters of all childbirths worldwide are now attended by skilled health personnel—maternal and newborn health outcomes are not necessarily improving.
+As Vandana Tripathi, panelist and Fistula Care Plus Deputy Director, emphasized, “Women are doing what we’ve asked them to do—going to facilities to deliver—yet the care they receive there may not be adequate.
 Iatrogenic fistula is a really powerful sentinel, an alarm bell, about quality of care.”
 According to a 2014 publication by Raassen et al., of nearly 6,000 fistula repair cases in 11 countries, approximately 13% were caused by surgical errors performed by all types of clinicians (not just lower-level providers).
-Other data convey findings of similar or greater magnitude: a recent review of over 2,500 fistula cases at Hamlin Hospital in Ethiopia found that nearly a quarter of women had high bladder fistula, “which predominantly occurs following surgery, specifically cesarean section or emergency hysterectomy.”
+Other data convey findings of similar or greater magnitude: A recent review of over 2,500 fistula cases at Hamlin Hospital in Ethiopia found that nearly a quarter of women had high bladder fistula, “which predominantly occurs following surgery, specifically cesarean section or emergency hysterectomy.”

 To gain a better understanding of the current landscape of iatrogenic fistula, Fistula Care Plus gathered data from 30 project-supported fistula treatment sites in Bangladesh, the Democratic Republic of Congo (DRC) and Niger from October 2014 – March 2016.
 According to the technical brief, there is wide variation in the prevalence of iatrogenic fistula cases among countries, with the proportion of fistula cases classified as iatrogenic highest in Bangladesh (ranging from 15% to 36% in the six consecutive quarters reviewed) and lowest in Niger, Nigeria and Uganda (10% or fewer classified as iatrogenic).